Mouseover to find out more

 His most notable stock besides Dawn Approach are: Talent, winner of the G1 Oaks and a fast-finishing second in the G1 St Leger; G1 Nassau Stakes heroine Sultanina; Libertarian, G2 Dante winner and Derby second; G3 Gordon Stakes winner Cap O’Rushes and the ill-fated G3 Albany winner Newfangled.

-His second crop include ten Stakes horses including the French Group-winning filly Elliptique and Be Ready, who broke his maiden in the Listed Flying Scotsman Stakes.
+His second crop include 11 Stakes horses including the French Group-winning filly Elliptique and Connecticut, the 16-length victor of the Listed Pontefract Castle Stakes.

 New Approach is also a spectacular sales stallion.
 In 2013 his stock have sold for up to 450,000gns and averaged £182,000.
 In 2014 he achieved his highest-ever price of 600,000gns and his stock averaged £163,000.